10 Tips for Off-Season Triathlon Training

-Studies show that it can improve speed, running economy, power output, stamina, and VO2 Max.
-It can also help reduce overall risk of injury.
-And I know from personal experience that it can make a huge difference in performance.
-I began a dedicated lifting program in the winter of 2015, and by the spring of 2016 I was deadlifting one and a half times my body weight.
+I know from personal experience that it can also make a massive difference in performance.
+I began a dedicated lifting program in the winter of 2015, and by the spring of 2016, I was deadlifting one and a half times my bodyweight.
 That kind of strength not only made me a stronger, more powerful competitor, but also helped me move with greater efficiency in all three sports.
 And it’s incredibly addictive.

 The off-season is the best time to dive into strength training.
-During the race season, when training and race preparation are at a higher intensity, a full strength program is simply too fatiguing.
-That doesn’t mean you should ditch it entirely during that time — there’s always a place for strength work in triathlon training — but you should dial it back and focus more on mobility once races start to crowd your schedule.
+During the race season, when training and race preparation are at a higher intensity, a full-strength program is too fatiguing.
+That doesn’t mean you should ditch it entirely during that time; there’s always a place for strength work in triathlon training, but you should dial it back and focus more on mobility once races start to crowd your schedule.

 5. Experiment with new equipment